 - Bruckner: Symphony No.7 in E major, WAB 107

 Bruckner — A Wagner Adept?

 From the relation between the two composers (even though that relation was essentially unilateral), the program seemed logical.
 However, almost certainly, neither “Rienzi” nor the “Flying Dutchman”—both early works—were the operas that Bruckner was referring to when thinking about Wagner.
-On top of that, Bruckner was anything but a mere Wagner epigone: he was impressed and influenced by harmonic and instrumentation features in Wagner’s operas (more on that below), but his symphonic forms surpassed anything that Wagner has ever created in that area.
+On top of that, Bruckner was anything but a mere Wagner epigone.
+He was impressed and influenced by harmonic and instrumentation features in Wagner’s operas (more on that below).
+However, his symphonic forms surpassed anything that Wagner has ever created in that area.

-In that sense, a confrontation of the composers is unfair, especially if the primordial forces in Bruckner’s mature symphonies is placed next to two early overtures by Wagner.
-Even more so, as these overtures were taken out of the context of their respective operas.
+In that sense, a confrontation of the composers is unfair, especially if the primordial forces in Bruckner’s mature symphonies are placed next to two early overtures by Wagner.
+Even more so, as the performance presented these overtures outside of the context of their respective operas.

 Wagner and Bruckner after Ravel

 However, the contrast between the above program and the Ravel-only program on the preceding day was even much stronger.
 Neither Wagner not Bruckner can compete in any way with Ravel’s extreme refinement in dynamics and instrumentation, his richness in colors and atmosphere.
 That confrontation may be inadequate—though, whoever attended both concerts can’t just forget about the impressions from the first one.
 Yes, the two programs weren’t comparable, were even incommensurable, i.e., couldn’t possibly have been more different.
 Nevertheless: maybe it would have been better to swap the two programs?